 You know, one of those ones from the 1950s that have some great recipes and some recipes that make you go “holy heck what were they thinking!”
 I love going through old cookbooks though, its one of my favorite things to do.

 Now I do eat cottage cheese from time to time, but I didn’t think clam dip was the right time.
-The other ingredients however: Worcestershire, garlic, hot sauce, salt, pepper and clams sounded pretty darn good.
+The other ingredients however: Worcestershire, garlic, hot sauce, salt, pepper and minced or chopped canned clams sounded pretty darn good.

-Taking my own liberties the ingredients you need for this clam dip are: cream cheese, sour cream, Worcestershire, garlic, hot sauce, clams, chives and lemon.
-It results in a perfectly creamy and flavorful dip that is PERFECT for BBQs.
+Taking my own liberties the ingredients you need for this clam dip are: cream cheese, sour cream, Worcestershire, garlic, hot sauce, minced clams, chives and lemon.
+It results in a perfectly creamy and flavorful dip that is PERFECT for BBQs or any party really!

 It seriously could not be easier.
 Simply whisk all of the ingredients together and let it chill so the flavors have a chance to develop.